Delaware absentee and mail ballot guide

 - If it’s close to the deadline, call your local election office and see if they will let you submit your application via email or fax.

-- The deadline to apply by mail is: Received 4 days before Election Day.
+- Your application must be received by 4 days before Election Day.

 Delaware in-person ballot request